nperez9/clean-code/README.md

 - Should follow the common best practices and patterns
 - Should avoid unintitive names, complex nesting and big code blocks

 Remember, you are the author of your code!
+Try to keep it to your reputation

-Key pain points:
+## Key pain points:

 - Naming
 - Structure and comments
 - Functions: Length and Paramaters
 - Conditionals and Error handling
 - Classes and Data sctructures

-This guide will apply to all paradigm of code: Functional, OOP and procedural.

-Remember, do the thinking and refactor a lot!
-Refactor the code today to save you tomorrow.
+- Common programming principles

 ## Naming: